altenia/codinie/readme.md

 Using
 -----
-Go to the Codini home, and create a new project.
+Go to the Codinie home, and create a new project.

-Suppported format
+#Suppported formats#
+- Hibernate's hbm